-Allied Medical Center provides comprehensive one-stop Primary Healthcare Services for the whole family.
-Primary Healthcare involves the widest scope of healthcare for clients of all ages seeking to maintain optimal health with a comprehensive approach to the diagnosis and treatment of acute or chronic health issues such as diabetes, hypertension, lipid disorders, thyroid disorders, infectious diseases, asthma, depression and anxiety, back pain or arthritis.
-Primary care also includes many basic maternal and child health care services, such as family planning services, vaccinations, diagnosis and management of allergies as well as diet and weight control management.
+Allied Medical Center provides comprehensive one-stop Family Medicine Services for the whole family.
+Family Medicine involves the widest scope of healthcare for clients of all ages seeking to maintain optimal health with a comprehensive approach to the diagnosis and treatment of acute or chronic health issues such as diabetes, hypertension, lipid disorders, thyroid disorders, infectious diseases, asthma, depression and anxiety, back pain or arthritis.
+Family Medicine also includes many basic maternal and child health care services, such as family planning services, vaccinations, diagnosis and management of allergies as well as diet and weight control management.

 Specialised services include, but not limited to: